 - For additional information, see the CA-AEFM Program webpage.

-- enables an eligible family member (EFM) who has completed 52 weeks of service or 2087 hours in a Family Member Appointment (FMA) overseas to be appointed non-competitively to a career-conditional appointment in the Civil Service upon their return to the U.S. Those individuals may be appointed to any federal occupation and grade level for which they are qualified.
+- enables an eligible family member (EFM) who has completed 52 weeks of service or 2,087 hours in a Family Member Appointment (FMA) or Temporary (TEMP) appointment overseas to be appointed non-competitively to a career-conditional appointment in the Civil Service with an executive branch agency upon their return to the U.S. Those individuals may be appointed to any federal occupation series and grade level for which they are qualified.
 Family members should be aware that once converted to Civil Service, they are no longer on an FMA.
 They must fulfill the same one-year time-in-grade requirements as any other career-conditional Civil Service employee in order to apply for positions at higher grades within the Federal Government.

 - While fair competition is the basis for federal hiring, individuals with NCE are allowed to bypass the competitive examining process and may enter the competitive Civil Service without having to compete with the general public.

-- Frequently Asked Questions (FAQs) about NCE can be found on FLO’s website.
+- Frequently Asked Questions (FAQs) about NCE can be found on GCLO’s NCE webpage.

 - Bureaus will also request a copy of your last Employee Performance Review (EPR) (Form JF-57) which must have a fully successful or better (or equivalent) performance rating.